hobbes3/mass_index/README.md

 You have thousands, if not, millions of files that you want to index to Splunk.
 You try normal `monitor` and `batch` inputs, but it crashes Splunk or it's way too slow (like 1 file per second).

 ### How it works
 This Python script uses multiprocessing to send the raw text from files via Splunk HEC.
 The script keep trying to send events to HEC until a maximum number of errors is reached.
-If that happens (ie Splunk is down) or `SIGINT` was detected (ie `ctrl-c`), then it'll save the remaining file list to a CSV and quit.
-The script will resume from the CSV upon next run.
-Delete the CSV manually if you want to start over.
+If that happens (ie Splunk is down or unresponsive) or `SIGINT` was detected (ie `ctrl-c`), then it'll save the remaining file list to a CSV and quit.
+The script will resume from the CSV on next run.
+Delete the CSV manually if you want the script to start over.
 See [`settings.py`](https://github.com/hobbes3/mass_index/blob/master/default_settings.py) for configuration settings.

 ### Requirements
 1. Use Python 3 (tested on Python 3.7.0) and install [`tqdm`](https://pypi.org/project/tqdm/) and [`requests`](https://pypi.org/project/requests/).
 2. Copy, edit, and rename `default_settings.py` to `settings.py`.
 3. In Splunk, create your appropriate indexes and tune your instance appriopriately.
 See the [_Other considerations_](#other-considerations) section below.
-4. In Splunk, create your `props.conf` and `transforms.conf` rules to index the files appriopriately if necessary.
+4. In Splunk, create your `props.conf` and `transforms.conf` rules to index the files appropriately if necessary.
+Note that you can't use `INDEXED_EXTRACTIONS` with HEC.
 5. Run `./mass_index.py`.
 The output should look like

 ```
 [splunk@my_machine mass_index]$ ./mass_index.py
-Log file at /mnt/data/tmp/mass_index.log.
+Log file at /mnt/data/mass_index.log.
-Indexing files...
+Reading files and sending via HEC...
+Press ctrl-c to cancel and save remaining file list.
  55%|█████████████████████████████▋                        | 283097/515787 [3:14:00<2:10:38, 29.69it/s]
 ```